 An Introduction to Learning Management Systems

-The actual role of a LMS depends on your specific objectives and desired outcomes.
-Most commonly, however, an LMS is used to offer relevant resources or full classes that your ‘students’ can access and complete.
-A quality LMS solution will also help you deploy and track those classes, meaning that you can easily monitor students' progress.
+The actual role of an LMS depends on your specific objectives.
+Most commonly, though, an LMS is used to offer relevant resources or full classes that your students can access and complete.
+A quality LMS solution will also help you deploy and track those classes, meaning you can easily monitor students' progress.

-Using an LMS for your training needs provides a number of benefits for you and your team.
+Using an LMS for your training needs presents a number of benefits for you and your team.
 An LMS is:

 - Time saving.
 LMS sites are much more convenient than traditional face-to-face methods of instruction, as they enable users to complete training wherever they happen to be.
-LMS systems can also can be easily automated, saving you a lot of time and repetitive work.
+LMS systems can also can be easily automated, saving you a lot of time and repetition.

 - Cost effective.
-Traditional training days are often expensive to carry out – the price of instructors and venue rentals soon adds up.
-A LMS a low-cost alternative, which can be set up once and then run indefinitely.
+Traditional training days are often expensive to carry out – the price of instructors and venue rentals can really add up.
+An LMS is a low-cost alternative, which can be set up once and then run indefinitely.

-Fortunately, setting up your own LMS is relatively straightforward.
-In the next section, we’ll walk you through how to create an efficient and streamlined LMS using a WordPress website.
+In the next section, we’ll walk you through how to create an efficient and streamlined LMS using a WordPress website and MemberPress Courses.

-How to Create a Learning Management System with MemberPress (In 3 Steps)
+How to Create an LMS with MemberPress Courses (in 3 Steps)

 If you're looking to set up your own LMS, we highly recommend WordPress.
 It's a free, flexible, and powerful platform that's very accessible for beginners.
 While you can adapt an existing site, it's best to start out with a new, clean installation.